-For continuing in the undergraduate program the student has to show satisfactory academic performance as may be defined by the Senate from time to time.
+For continuing in the undergraduate program, the student has to show satisfactory academic performance as may be defined by the Senate from time to time.
 If the academic performance falls short, a student may be asked to repeat the first year, placed under warning, or his/her program may be terminated.

-7.1 Rules for the first year
+7.1 Rules for the first year (excluding the summer term scheduled after the first year)

-- (1) A student will be put on probation at the end of the 1st semester, if he/she passes 2 or less CSE/Maths/ECE courses in the first semester. - (2) If a student passes 3 or less CSE/Math/ECE courses in the entire first year provided he/she did not take semester leave in either of the two semester , his/her program will be terminated.
+- (1) A student will be put on probation at the end of the first semester, if he/she passes 2 or less technical courses (courses other than Communication Skills) in the first semester.
+For details about department wise technical and non-technical courses of first year, refer program-wise regulations. - (2) If a student passes 3 or less technical courses in the entire first year provided he/she did not take semester leave in any of the two semester, his/her program will be terminated.

-If a student passes 3 or less CSE/Math/ECE courses in the entire first year and was on leave in either of the two semesters, he will have to repeat the first year i.e. he has to do first semester in the next academic year and will not be allowed to continue with the 3rdsemester
+If a student passes 3 or less technical courses in the entire first year and was on leave in either of the two semesters, he will have to repeat the first year, i.e., he/she has to do first semester in the next academic year and will not be allowed to continue with the third semester.

-- (3) If a student passes 4 or 5 CSE/Math/ECE courses only in the entire first year, he/she will have to repeat the year. - (4) If a student repeating the first year fails in more than 1 CSE/Math/ECE courses in the first semester of the repeat year, his/her program will be terminated. - (5) A student repeating the first year may be allowed transfer of credits for the non CSE/Maths/ECE courses that he/she had passed in his/her previous attempt.
+- (3) If a student passes 4 or 5 technical courses in the entire first year, he/she will have to repeat the year.
+Further, if a student passes 3 or less technical courses in the first semester, he/she will be allowed to take semester leave in the Semester 2 or can continue in Semester 2.
+However, in both the cases, he has to follow rule 2 mentioned above. - (4) If a student repeating the first year fails in more than 1 technical courses in either semester of the repeat year, his/her program will be terminated. - (5) A student repeating the first year may be allowed transfer of credits only for the non-technical courses that he/she had passed in his/her previous attempt.